HsuJoann/HsuJoann.github.io/_posts/2025-03-31-learn-to-use-Claude-API-key-and-component-of-response.md

 tags: AI
 ---

-# This is the what in my termal after I run
+Let's first see the component of the response

-PS C:\Users\jingh\python_code_folder\classfication_code\anthropic-cookbook\skills\contextual-embeddings> & C:/Users/jingh/AppData/Local/Microsoft/WindowsApps/python3.13.exe c:/Users/jingh/python_code_folder/classfication_code/anthropic-cookbook/skills/contextual-embeddings/learnUseApiKey.py
+## This is the what in my termal after I run

 Sending request to Claude API...